 KD

 There are number of international and national folk accolades to her name including Junior Australasian Fleadh Fiddle Champion (2003), Golden Fiddle award (2010), both the Chris Wendt award (2006) and the Declan Affley award (2009) from the National Folk Festival of Australia, where also a finalist in the Youth Folk Awards (2009).
-At just fifteen years of age, she was awarded a Junior Cultural Australia Day medal for her contribution to folk music in Australia, invited to tutor at numerous festivals and camps nationally.
+At just fifteen years of age, she was awarded a Junior Cultural award from the Australian Government for her contribution to folk music in Australia, invited to tutor at numerous festivals and folk music camps nationally.
 Khalida was the Program Director and Assistant Festival Director for the Tablelands Folk Festival (QLD) and has performed on various radio station broadcasts such as ABC (Sydney, Cairns, Wagga Wagga, Canberra, Hobart) ' Mostly Folk' (Hobart) and 3MBS (Melbourne).

-Khalida graduated with a Doctorate degree in Creative Arts in 2020 at the University of Tasmania, mentored by Dr. Susan Collins and Guillaume Sutre via residency in Paris.
-Khalida is in demand as a guest tutor at many string camps in Australia, conducted masterclasses for various string associations and tertiary level string meetups and presents at National and International Research conferences.
-She directs a chamber music festival in North Queensland and resides between Melbourne, North QLD and Europe.
+Khalida graduated with a Doctorate degree in Creative Arts in 2020 at the University of Tasmania, mentored by Dr. Susan Collins and the Guillaume Sutre during residency in Paris.
+Khalida is in demand as a guest tutor at many string camps in Australia, conducted masterclasses for various string teacher associations and tertiary level string meetups and presents her performance practice research at National and International Research conferences.
+She directs a chamber music festival in North Queensland and an outreach program focusing on regionally based students.